 Understanding Bed Bath & Beyond's Unusual Options Activity

-Shares of Bed Bath & Beyond (NASDAQ:BBBY) saw some unusual options activity on Tuesday.
-Following the unusual option alert, the stock price moved up to $28.51.
+On Thursday, shares of Bed Bath & Beyond (NASDAQ:BBBY) saw unusual options activity.
+After the option alert, the stock price moved up to $29.99.

 - Option Type: SWEEP